lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 # 5. Sample Problem

-## 5.1 Abordaje de la Sensible tonal en los Corales de Bach
+## 5.1 Abordaje de la Sensible Tonal en los Corales de Bach
 **In what proportion are leading-tones in Bach chorale melodies approached from beneath, and in what proportion from above?**